Great careers and friendships start here.

 We don’t believe in strict rotations or micro-managing workflow.
 An important part of being a student is exploring different practice areas until you find an area you are truly passionate about and a group of people you love working with.
 Our self-directed approach gives students the freedom to pursue their interests and to guide their own course.
 We have over 50 practice areas and industries to explore.

 We shape our students to be team players and future leaders.
 Students routinely junior on highly-complex commercial matters and litigation disputes for many of Canada’s leading public institutions and private companies.
-At the same time, our Trial Experience Program offers students the opportunity to run their own files from beginning to end and to develop their advocacy and file management skills.
+At the same time, we seek opportunities for students to run their own small claim files from beginning to end and to develop their advocacy and file management skills.

 We pair each student with a Principal and an associate mentor who play an active role in our students’ professional development: they take students on one-on-one lunches, participate in the student review process and answer questions.

-Students also have access to a series of legal skills workshops, a law library with two full-time librarians, a student coordinator, and a range of other resources to support them in their development.
+Students also have access to a series of legal skills workshops, a law library with two full-time librarians, an assistant, and a range of other resources to support them in their development.

 Meaningful and constructive feedback is key to your professional development.
 Our lawyers take the time to provide ongoing, project-specific feedback to help our students build confidence and refine their skills.